crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.5.0/data_sources/kafka.md

 title: Kafka
 ---

-This module allows `CrowdSec` to acquire logs from a kafka topic.
+This module allows the `Security Engine` to acquire logs from a kafka topic.

 ## Configuration example